msedgren/cursing_less_talon/README.md

 ### Clearing
 - clear color shape key: clear the token at the specified color, shape, and key position.
   For example: `clear red square each` will clear the token with an e character with a red square above it.
+- clear current: clear the token at the current cursor position.
+  For example: `clear current` will clear the token where the cursor is currently positioned.
 - clear until color shape key: clear from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
   For example: `clear until yellow circle air` will clear from current position until the token with